jiewuecnu-wq/agent-sentinel/README.md

 ---

+## Motivation

+Agents often fail not because an action is obviously unsafe,
+but because they execute actions on the **wrong targets under ambiguous grounding**.

+These failures are subtle:
+- Sending a message to the wrong contact
+- Sharing a file with the wrong recipient
+- Acting on the wrong thread or resource

+From the system's perspective, these actions appear valid.
+From the user's perspective, they are costly mistakes.

+---

 ## The Problem

-Agents often fail **not because an action is obviously unsafe**,
-but because it is grounded to the **wrong entity**.

-Examples:
-- Sending a message to the wrong *John*
-- Sharing a document with the wrong contact
-- Deleting the wrong email thread

-These actions look perfectly valid at the API level,
-yet can still cause costly mistakes.

-Traditional safeguards focus on:
-- permission control
-- sandboxing
-- explicit confirmations

-But they miss a critical issue:
+This is not merely an entity recognition or linking problem.

+The core challenge is:

+> **How should an agent decide whether to execute an action when the target is ambiguous and the context is incomplete?**

+At the moment of execution, the agent must reason about:
-> **The agent may not know what it is actually acting on.**
+- what the action is actually targeting
+- whether the grounding is uncertain
+- whether the current context increases risk

+This turns the problem into **action-time verification under uncertainty**,
+rather than static entity resolution.

 ---

 ## Core Idea

-Before executing an external action, an agent should verify:
+Before executing any external action, the system performs a verification step:

-1. **What entity is this action targeting?**
-2. **Is the grounding ambiguous?**
-3. **Does the current context increase risk?**

-Based on this, the system decides:
+- Identify candidate targets from the agent's internal world
+- Evaluate ambiguity and contextual consistency
+- Estimate potential risk given current session state

+Then decide:

-- ✅ **Allow** — safe and unambiguous
+- ✅ **Allow** — target is clear and consistent
-- ❓ **Clarify** — entity is ambiguous, needs disambiguation
+- ❓ **Clarify** — ambiguity is present, needs disambiguation
-- ⛔ **Block** — high-risk or inconsistent with context
+- ⛔ **Block** — action is high-risk or contextually inconsistent

 ---

-## Example
+## Key Insight

-User instruction:

-> "Send John a quick update that the meeting moved to 3pm."

-System state:

-- Multiple contacts named *John*
-- One is CEO, one is teammate, one is external lawyer
-- Recent context includes sensitive project information

-Instead of executing immediately, the system may:

-- ❓ Clarify: *"Do you mean John Chen (teammate) or John Smith (CEO)?"*
-- ⛔ Block: if sensitive content is being sent externally
+The most dangerous failures in agent systems are often **silent failures**:

+> Actions that look correct, but operate on the wrong target.

+Preventing these failures requires more than permissions or sandboxing.
+It requires **grounded verification at the moment of action**.

 ---

 ## What This Is (and Isn't)

 **This is NOT:**
 - a traditional entity linking system
 - a static knowledge graph application
-- a generic safety wrapper
+- a rule-based safety filter

 **This IS:**
-- a verification layer for **agent actions**
+- a verification layer for agent actions
-- a system for handling **ambiguous grounding at execution time**
+- a system for handling ambiguity at execution time
 - a decision engine for **allow / clarify / block**

-Entity linking and knowledge graphs are **enabling components**,
+Entity linking and knowledge graphs are **supporting components**,
-not the end goal.
+not the problem definition.

 ---